laytan/setup-odin/README.md

 ### Example

-Installs the latest Odin commit on the master branch and adds it to PATH.
+Installs Odin and adds it to the runner's PATH.

 When the `release` option is set below (default is set to `latest`), the action will download a pre-compiled GitHub release instead of building from source.